Des mots qui résonnent!

 "Des Mots qui résonnent!"
 (English: Some words which resonate!) is a song recorded by the French singer Jenifer Bartoli.
-It was released in December 2002 as the third single from her first album Jenifer, on which it features as first or 12th track following the editions.
+It was released in December 2002 as the third single from her first album Jenifer, on which it features as the first or 12th track following the editions.
 It achieved success in France and Belgium (Wallonia), reaching the top four.

 Song information

 The song was written by Swedish hit makers Linus Nordén, Patrick Ebson and Ian-Paolo Lira.
 The French adaptation was written by Christian Bouclier and produced by Benjamin Raffaëlli.
 The song has rock sonorities, particularly the refrain which is played on guitar.